 Severe cases can cause death either due to abnormal heart function or paralysis of the respiratory muscles.

 Depending on the underlying cause, other symptoms may also be present such as those associated with kidney disease.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including any medical conditions your cat may have and medications he may be taking, duration and type of symptoms your cat has displayed.
 During the examination, he will detect bradycardia (abnormally slow heartbeat).

 Some tests he may wish to perform include:

 Biochemical profile: Potassium is decreased.
-In cats with kidney failure, BUN (blood urea nitrogen) and creatinine levels will be elevated.
+Elevated BUN (blood urea nitrogen) and creatinine levels in cats with kidney failure.

 Urinalysis to measure levels of potassium in the urine.